 Any soon to be or newly minted JD can tell you that law school student debt is criminally high.
-However, the range of the offense is large and varies from 3rd degree misdemeanor to first degree murder.
+However, the range of the offense is large and varies from third degree misdemeanor to first degree murder.

-I’ve done student debt consultations for general counsels at hospital systems, corporate lawyers at oil companies, government lawyers, and grads still seeking a JD required position.
-If you wanted to learn more about how I help my average client save over $100,000 on their student loans, contact me.
+I’ve made law school student debt plans for general counsels at hospital systems, corporate lawyers at oil companies, government lawyers, and grads still seeking a JD-required position.
+If you want to learn more about how I help my average client save over $100,000 on their student loans, contact me.

-As an example, Harvard Law grads start at $160,000 on average if they take a private sector job.
-They also graduate with almost $150,000 in law school student debt.
-Even though a Harvard Law degree is expensive, the average debt to income ratio is a manageable number at below 1.
+As an example, Harvard law grads start at $160,000 on average if they take a private sector job.
+They also graduate with almost $170,000 in law school student debt.
+Even though a Harvard Law degree is expensive, the average debt to income ratio is a manageable number at just above one.

 Unfortunately, there are problems with using an average to understand a population of borrowers in a widely varying distribution.
 Law school student debt certainly poses this statistical problem.